dkundel/about-me/README.md

 ---

+## 👨‍💻 Biography

-> Dominik is a Developer Evangelist for Twilio in Berlin.
+Dominik is a Developer Evangelist for Twilio in Berlin.
 He has a passion for JavaScript, hackathons, teaching and good whiskey.
 You will usually find him speaking at meetups and conferences, mentoring at hackathons and CoderDojos or work on open source projects.

-# 🗣 Past Presentations
+## 🗣 Past Presentations

 | Event | Date | Location | Topic |       |
 |------|-------|:-----:|------|--------|